Contractor Provider Network Inclusion Criteria and Standards

 Common scenarios

 Scenario 1: New contractor applying for the first time.
-A sole proprietor plumber holding a current master plumber license issued in their home state, a $1 million general liability policy, and no complaint history clears all checkpoints and receives an active listing within the standard processing window.
+A sole proprietor plumber holding a current master plumber license issued in their home state, a $1 million general liability policy, and no complaint history clears all checkpoints and receives an active provider within the standard processing window.

 Decision boundaries

 Conditionally accepted means a contractor meets baseline thresholds but has documentation gaps — for example, a license in good standing but workers' compensation coverage not yet provided.
-The listing is held in draft until the gap is resolved.
+The provider is held in draft until the gap is resolved.
 This status typically carries a 30-day cure window.

-Permanently disqualified applies when a contractor has a license revoked for cause by a state board, has a fraud conviction on record in a jurisdiction where the directory operates, or has been the subject of 3 or more substantiated complaints within a rolling 24-month window without resolution.
+Permanently disqualified applies when a contractor has a license revoked for cause by a state board, has a fraud conviction on record in a jurisdiction where the provider network operates, or has been the subject of 3 or more substantiated complaints within a rolling 24-month window without resolution.
 Permanent disqualification cannot be cured by reapplication alone; it requires the underlying regulatory or legal matter to be resolved first.

 Contractor licensing requirements by trade and contractor insurance requirements provide the statutory and coverage-level detail that underpins the thresholds described above.